Volunteer Job Descriptions

 RSVP Signature Programs

-Receive grocery orders: Receive incoming calls for grocery orders at the RSVP office; fill out grocery order form.
+Receive grocery orders: Receive incoming calls for grocery orders at the RSVP office on Wednesdays 3-5pm; fill out grocery order form.

 Grocery Shopper: Shop for grocery orders at local supermarket.